-Figure 2, displays a photograph of the captured drainage which has been clogged with waste from sewage, Table 4: Waste data causing drainage failures in Ungwan Shanu household, and commercial activities.
-Inhabitants leaving here collect water from wells which has been polluted as a result of contaminated ground water.
+Figure 2 displays a photograph of the captured drainage which has been clogged with waste from sewage, household, and commercial activities.
+Inhabitants leaving here collect water from wells which have been polluted as a result of contaminated ground water.
 This water better still, are used for drinking and cooking.
-Research proves that typhoid fever is an acute illness caused by Salmonera enterica serotype typhi bacteria found in water and contacted by drinking and eating substances infected with it.
-Diarrhoea is not left out as this is commonly associated with children below 5 years old which always play around this environment and decide to suck their hands during and while playing, aiding the transmission of Rotavirus Escherichia coli which are the two most common etiological agent of moderate to severe Diarrhoea in developing countries.
+Research proves that typhoid fever is an acute illness caused by Salmonella enterica serotype typhi bacteria found in water and contacted by drinking and eating substances infected with it.
+Diarrhoea is not left out as this is commonly associated with children below 5 years old which always play around this environment and decide to suck their hands during and while playing, aiding the transmission of Rotavirus Escherichia coli which are the two most common etiological agent of moderate to severe diarrhoea in developing countries.